limjiechao/canvas-gallery/README.md

 ## When no image is loaded

-- Canvas disabled from tagging and turns to darker grey.
+- Canvas disabled from tagging and turns to darker grey
-- Image back and next button disabled.
+- Image back and next button disabled
 - Clear all tags button disabled
-- User is hinted to upload new image with the placeholder title “Upload image to start” and “No image” in the image browser.
+- User is hinted to upload new image with the placeholder title “Upload image to start” and “No image” in the image browser

 ## When first image is loaded